ssoRL/3ai/story/kudzu.md

 I showed it to Jeff that weekend.
 He clicked thru a few of the examples it had generated and smirked, “Well, glad this came to something.
 How's it work?”

 “It's an adversarial network like I'd been trying on the memes.
-This data's easier to work with though.
+This data's easier to work with tho.
 I used social engagement as a proxy for quality and some standard pre-trained text generation and parsing neural nets.”

 He laughed at one of the articles headlines, *She Gave Her Dog to a Homeless Man and You'll Never Believe What Happens Next!* After reading the first few sentences he said, “Huh, this almost sounds like it was written by a human.”